 If we go back in the history of the city then we will come across the fact the North Goa was a part of the Sawantwadi kingdom of Marathas.
-North Goa was a hub of Marathas and Hindus till the time foreign invaders such as Britishers and Portuguese came to India and started capturing these kingdoms.
+North Goa was a hub of Marathas and Hindus till the time foreign invaders, mainly Britishers and Portuguese came to India and started capturing these kingdoms.

 In the 18th century, North Goa was captured by Portuguese and it remained their undisputed colony till 1961.
 After the formal annexation of Goa by the Union of India, Goa was recognized as a state with two districts namely North Goa and South Goa.
-Influences of Goa’s colonial history can be witnessed in its food, architecture, festivals, and culture, as all these have a little bit of Portuguese flavor.
+Influences of Goa’s colonial history can still be witnessed in its food, architecture, festivals, and culture, as all these have a little bit of Portuguese flavour associated with them.

-Nestled in the Aravalli hills and known for its flea market; explore the awestruck view this beach renders.
+2. Anjuna Beach.
+Nestled in the Aravalli hills and known for its flea market; explore the gorgeous view this beach renders.
 Anjuna is a small village in North Goa and is best known for villas and homestays.
 If you stay close to the beach, you can witness the real scenic beauty of the sunsets on this beach.
 Tourists may also participate in the trance parties that happen frequently on the beach.

-Also known as the 'queen of beaches' by a large number of tourists, the beach is a hub of water sports/activities such as parasailing, water surfing, jet skiing, and banana rides.
+3. Calangute Beach.
+Also known as the queen of beaches by a large number of tourists, the beach is a hub of water sports/activities such as parasailing, water surfing, jet skiing, and banana rides.
 One can also explore the handicraft showrooms from Indonesia, Tibet, and Kashmir, that are lined up alongside the main road on the beach.

+6. Anjuna Market.
 This weekly flea market is another major tourist attraction in North Goa.
 Tourists can buy utility stuff such as t-shirts, bags, totes, etc. at great prices from the market.
-Apart from the utility stuff, the market also features exquisite handmade jewelry, statement pieces of art and sculptures made by knack artisans.
+Apart from the utility stuff, the market also features exquisite handmade jewellery, statement pieces of art and sculptures made by knack artisans.

 By Air.
 Dabolim airport is the nearest airport to reach North Goa.
-One has to cover a distance of approx. 35km to reach North Goa via taxi or a bus.
-The airport receives direct domestic and international flights hence booking flights would not be a problem.
+It operates in a military base namely INS Hansa.
+One has to cover a distance of approx. 35km to reach North Goa via taxi or a bus after deboarding at the airport.
+The airport receives direct domestic and international flights from multiple destinations, hence booking flights would not be a problem.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here